 A mainstay of the humor in Rick and Morty, with frequent subjects including trauma, sociopathy, alcoholism, and death.
 The show does an extremely good job of balancing the humor and the darkness, to where you can find a grim situation funny and yet still sympathize with the very realistically human reaction characters usually have to it (e.g. Rick pantsing Morty in front of two girls he was trying to impress and pushing him down the stairs is played for comedy, but Morty's humiliated crying afterwards is not).

-The Goofy short "How to Be a Detective" opens with a guy getting thrown off a bridge, followed by a pan over silhouettes in an apartment building, each of which is displaying a scene of comically over-the-top violence.
+The Goofy short "How to Be a Detective" is a lot Darker and Edgier in its comedy.
+It opens with a guy getting thrown off a bridge, followed by a pan over silhouettes in an apartment building, each of which is displaying a scene of comically over-the-top violence.
 Later, there's a gag where Goofy is kicked out of the city morgue after falling down an elevator shaft, and is told, "Beat it, and don't come back 'til you're ready!"

 Ernest et Célestine has a number of black comedy moments, such as when Celestine waxes about the diseases that Ernest might get if he keeps eating out of garbage.